jishllg/AlgorithmPractice/README.md

 Work in progress. . .

 # Installation
-To run these programs, you'll need the following packages: `numpy matplotlib PIL scipy skimage requests StringIO __future__`
+To run these programs, you'll need the following packages: `numpy matplotlib Pillow scipy scikit-image requests future`

 # License
 This sofware is published under the MIT license.